Konrad44444/JavaFX-Employees-Gropus-Management-Program/README.md

+## Employees Groups Management Program

+This program allows you to add or delete group of Employees.
+In group you can add employee, edit employee or delete empoyee.
+Progrem doesn't have any database connections.
+It's short project made for university GUI Applications course.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.